"Macca" in action, 2018

 The Beatle and his bass

 One runs out of superlatives when it comes to this jubilarian.
-To cut a long story short: Paul McCartney is the greatest musical genius of the pop music age, that´s it.
+To cut a long story short: Paul McCartney, who turned 80 in 2022, is the greatest musical genius of the pop music age, that´s it.

 A talent like McCartney would probably have become a star in any case.
 But the fact that he got together in the late 1950s with a couple of other Liverpudlians who also turned out to be veritable rock geniuses was really a stroke of luck.
 The combo became the most famous, most successful and (for many) the best band of all time.
-It still holds a few sales records more than half a century after their breakup.
+It still holds a few world records more than half a century after their breakup - most recently for the longest interval between two number one hits: 54 years ("Now and then", 2023)!

 The name of the band?
 "The Quarrymen."
 That was the name of John Lennon's school band, which McCartney joined.
 It was then renamed and reshuffled a few times.
 With George Harrison, a great lead guitarist and long underestimated songwriter joined.